Skip to content

 3. Redirects Are Silently Stripping Your UTM Parameters

-This is the #1 silent killer of campaign attribution.
+This is the most common way campaign attribution breaks without anyone noticing.
 Your link has the UTMs, but a redirect (301, 302, or JavaScript redirect) between the click and the final landing page strips the query string before GA4 ever sees it.
-We see this in roughly 30% of campaign tracking audits.
 The link tests fine in devtools, but by the time the page_view fires, the parameters are gone.
 Five common culprits:

 The fix: Paste your full UTM URL into an incognito browser and inspect the final address bar.
 If the query string vanished, fix the redirect rule or tag links with the already-resolved URL.